Canterwood Crest: Characters

-Paige Parker — Sasha's roommate, and other best friend.
-They both met in Take the Reins but Paige moved out following conflict between Paige and Sasha.
+Paige Parker is Sasha's roommate and other best friend.
+They both meet in Take the Reins, but Sasha moves out after a conflict between Paige and Sasha.
 Paige later lives in the dorm with her friend Geena from cooking class.
-Paige stars in a show called "Teen Cuisine" and she regularly bakes goodies for Sasha.
+Paige stars in a show called Teen Cuisine and she regularly bakes goodies for Sasha.

-Brittany "Brit" Chan — Sasha's new roommate in Orchard Hall.
+Brittany "Brit" Chan is Sasha's new roommate in Orchard Hall. who is a transfer student from a small town.
 She arrives in Elite Ambition and is called the new "IT" girl.
-She specializes in dressage and clicks with Sasha from day one.
-She is a transfer student.
-She is also from a small town like Sasha, providing an explanation for why they click and become close so quickly.
-She rides a horse called Apollo.
-Brit doesn't own Apollo though, instead leasing him to an owner who can reclaim him at any time.
+She rides a leased horse called Apollo.

-Lauren Towers - a straight-A student who works hard at everything.
-She loves decorating her dorm in soft colors and loves the decor.
-Lauren has had a jumping accident in the past, but nothing is going to stop her from doing what she loves.
-She looks up to Sasha Silver and is best friends with Khloe, Lexa, Clare, Brielle, and Ana.
-Her boyfriend is Drew Adams, and her ex-boyfriend is Taylor though they do remain friends.
-She loves tea; her favorite kind being Sugar Cookie Sleigh Ride from the Seasonal Collection.
-She owns a gorgeous young grey Hanoverian cross Thoroughbred mare called Whisper.
-Lauren becomes the series' the main character after Sasha graduates from 8th grade and moves up to high school at Canterwood.
+Lauren Towers is a student who works hard at everything.
+She had a jumping accident in the past.
+She looks up to Sasha and is best friends with Khloe, Lexa, Clare, Brielle, and Ana.
+She owns a young grey Hanoverian cross thoroughbred mare called Whisper.

-Khloe Kinsella — Lauren's friend, and a drama queen.
+Khloe Kinsella is Lauren's friend and roommate who is a drama queen.
 She loves acting and wants her name to be on the Hollywood Walk of Fame.
 She has long blond hair and brown eyes.
-Khloe is fierce and loyal to her friends and is the person to keep Lauren laughing.
-Khloe is Lauren's dorm roommate.
-She also owns a bay Hanoverian mare called Ever.
-Khloe and her horse Ever have a great bond.
+She owns a bay Hanoverian mare called Ever.

-Lexa Reed - one of the sweetest girls on campus, Lexa is serious about riding but never gets competitive with her friends.
-She and Lauren share an addiction with Hob Nobs.
-She has curly black hair with natural reddish highlights, and used to live in London.
-She owns a strawberry roan mare called Honor.